ROWLAND M. MURPHY, 2LT, USMC

 Memorial Hall Error

 2nd Lieutenant Rowland Max Murphy, USMC, non-graduate from class of 1950, was not killed in action in Korea, nor was he lost in any operational incident.
 He passed away in Florida in 2009, at age 81.
-Thus far, he is the only proven "false positive" identified in Memorial Hall.

 From an email from Mrs. Timothy Woodbury, Memorial Affairs at the USNA Alumni Association, on May 11, 2017: